What is the Christmas Bird Count?

 When is it?

-The Seattle CBC takes place on the last Saturday in December.
-This year the CBC will take place on December 28, 2013.
-The CBC starts at around dawn (with some teams listening for owls in the pre-dawn darkness) and lasts until late afternoon.
+The Seattle CBC takes place on the last Saturday in December, so this year the count will occur on the 27th December.
+Teams meet at around dawn (with some teams listening for owls in the pre-dawn darkness) and lasts until late afternoon.
 On the evening of the count, CBC participants converge to compile the official list for the day and enjoy a warm soup potluck.
 There is always a surprise or two!
 Volunteers are always needed for potluck set-up and clean-up duties.
-Please contact Marieke to volunteer.
-Registration for the 2013 count is now open here.
+Please contact the Volunteer Coordinator to volunteer.

 What does it cost?